About SCU Credit Union

 You do not have to be a member at the time of application, but you will have to become a member to sign for the loan you applied for, if approved.

 Yes.
-Sharon Credit Union offers Fixed Rate and Adjustable Rate First Mortgages for Purchases and Refinances.
+SCU Credit Union offers Fixed Rate and Adjustable Rate First Mortgages for Purchases and Refinances.
 Learn about our mortgage products here.

 SCU Credit Union offers Commercial Real Estate Loans, Secured Commercial Term Loans, Secured Lines of Credit and Commercial Vehicle Loans.
 For more information on all our Commercial Lending Solution, contact:

-No. At this time Sharon Credit Union does not offer private student loans.
+No. At this time SCU Credit Union does not offer private student loans.
 We may be able to assist you with other lending options.
 For more information, please speak with one of our experienced loan offers by calling 877-661-3300 during our regular business hours.

 You can apply for a loan at any time here.
 You can also apply by visiting any one of our branch locations or by calling 781-784-7725.